 - A nice feature of the mech armor in District 9.

 - The Matrix has a scene like this near the end, where Neo stops the Agents' bullets after resurrecting as The One, except that the bullets simply fall to the ground after being stopped rather than being reflected at the enemy.
-Path of Neo allows you to do the same exact thing, with the added ability to send the collected bullets right back at targets.
+The Matrix Path Of Neo allows you to do the same exact thing, with the added ability to send the collected bullets right back at targets.

 - In the TV movie, The Girl, the Gold Watch & Everything, a man inherits a gold pocket watch that can stop time for everyone but the person holding it.
 Someone shoots at him and he manages to stop time with the bullet in the air; he then turns the bullet to face the shooter and shoves it hard enough that it will take off at full speed when he restarts.
 He then thinks better of this and shoves it again in a different direction; when he deactivates the watch, the bullet embeds itself harmlessly in the wall instead of hitting anyone.